Australian Childhood Immunisation Register for health professionals

 How to submit information

-When a vaccination is given to a child, details should be submitted promptly to be included on the ACIR.
+When a vaccination is given to a child or young individual, details should be submitted promptly to be included on the ACIR.

 Information can be submitted to the ACIR using:

-- Medicare Online - a software application that allows the transmission of ACIR data via the immunisation provider's desktop software.
-For more information about Medicare Online, contact 1800 700 199.
+- Medicare Online: a software application that allows the transmission of ACIR data via the vaccination provider's desktop software.
+You can phone Medicare Online for more information

-- Health Professional Online Services (HPOS) - approved immunisation providers can submit immunisation details using the Identify Child and Record Encounter function through the ACIR secure area within HPOS
+- Health Professionals Online Services (HPOS): approved vaccination providers can submit immunisation details using the Identify Child and Record Encounter function through the ACIR secure area within HPOS

-- manually - by completing either an Immunisation encounter form (IM002) or an Immunisation History form (IMMU13) and sending it to us
+- Manually: by completing either an Immunisation encounter form (IM002) or an Immunisation History form (IM013) and sending it to us

-HPOS enables ACIR users to submit immunisation encounters, view immunisation history, request reports and update provider contact details.
+HPOS enables ACIR users to submit immunisation encounters which are records of immunisations, view immunisation history, request reports and update provider contact details.

-The Australian Childhood Immunisation Register (ACIR) produces a series of statistical, identified and access reports for immunisation providers registered to use the ACIR secure website.
+The Australian Childhood Immunisation Register (ACIR) produces a series of statistical, identified and access reports for vaccination providers registered to use the ACIR secure website.

 The National due and overdue rules for childhood immunisation provides information on the ACIR’s rules, based on the Australian Immunisation Handbook, to help you better understand the operations of the ACIR.

-Order form for Queensland and Northern Territory immunisation providers to order ACIR immunisation stationery:
+Order form for Queensland and Northern Territory vaccination providers to order ACIR immunisation stationery:

-Order form for New South Wales, Victoria, South Australia, Western Australia, Tasmania and Australian Capital Territory immunisation providers to order ACIR immunisation stationery:
+Order form for New South Wales, Victoria, South Australia, Western Australia, Tasmania and Australian Capital Territory vaccination providers to order ACIR immunisation stationery:

-Vaccine codes are available for software vendors to build into software products that can send immunisation claims to the Australian Childhood Immunisation Register (ACIR) through Medicare online claiming.
+Vaccine codes are available to use in software products that can send claims to ACIR through Medicare online claiming.